ediel-queiroz/football-fan/README.md

 ## User Interface
 The scores are displayed to the users through a web page, and Thymeleaf is used for this purpose.
 Therefore, the front-end page is rendered on the backend side. <br/>
-For the front-end components and styling of the application, [Bootstrap](https://getbootstrap.com/) is used.
+[Bootstrap](https://getbootstrap.com/) is used for the front-end components and styling of the application.

 ### Limitations
-While the data is near real-time on the backend side, the web page requires manual refreshing to display the live scores.
+Although the data is near real-time on the backend, the web page requires manual refreshing to display live scores.
 As a follow-up step, a mechanism for automatic score refreshing on the page should be developed.

 ## Data Source
 The data come from [LiveScore](https://rapidapi.com/apidojo/api/livescore6) through Rapid API marketplace.